 What makes a desktop app project fail.

-Most desktop app projects fail not because of bad code but because of decisions that web developers get wrong every time.
+Most desktop app projects fail not because of bad code but because desktop app developers get every one of these wrong.

 01